maidsafe-archive/crust/README.md

 ### Bootstrap cache
 Bootstrap caching enhances the concept of using genesis nodes (hard-coded addresses) for initial vault detection by dynamically creating a list of nodes which are directly reachable without the need to hole-punch.
 This list is appended and pruned as nodes connect/disconnect to the network so is always kept up-to-date.

+<a name="building"></a>
+## Building from Source

+### Using Cargo
+As per any standard Rust library, Crust can be built using Cargo.
+This involves setting up a [Rust installation](https://www.rust-lang.org/en-US/install.html) on the target environment and platform.
+In addition to this, a GCC environment is also required.
+Setup of that depends on the platform:

+* Linux: install the `build-essentials` package for your distribution
+* OSX: install the 'Command Line Tools for XCode' package from the Apple Developer site or use [Homebrew](https://formulae.brew.sh/formula/gcc)
+* Windows: get an installation of MinGW via [MSYS2](http://www.msys2.org/) or [Git Bash for Windows](https://gitforwindows.org/)

+On Windows it is also possible to build with the Microsoft C++ toolchain, but using MinGW is the preferred method.
+Setting up the Microsoft C++ environment is beyond the scope of this document.

+With that environment setup, on Linux or OSX, it should be as simple as cloning this repository then running `cargo build`.
+On Windows, it's slightly different:

+* Use `rustup` to install the GNU target: `rustup target add x86_64-pc-windows-gnu`
+* Specify this target when invoking Cargo: `cargo build --target x86_64-pc-windows-gnu`

+### Using Docker

+This repository also provides a Dockerfile that defines a container that has the prerequisites necessary for building Crust.
+To run this, install Docker on your host machine, then either pull the container or build it on the host.
+If you want to build it, there's a utility Makefile with a `build-container` target.
+If you're happy to work with the existing container, simply run `make run-container-build`, which will pull in the container then run it; this will build the current code and run the tests.

+If you want to debug a build or get access to the artifacts produced, do the following:

+* Run `make run-container-build-debug` from your host; this will give you shell access in the container.
+* Run `cargo test --release --verbose` from the shell in the container.
+* With the shell access in the container, you can debug any problems with the build.
+* If you need access to the build artifacts, these will be available in the `target` directory on your host, since the current directory is mounted in as a shared volume.
+* Exit the container to return back to the host shell.

 <a name="license"></a>
 ## License
 This Crust library is dual-licensed under the Modified BSD ( [LICENSE-BSD](https://opensource.org/licenses/BSD-3-Clause)) or the MIT license ( [LICENSE-MIT](http://opensource.org/licenses/MIT)) at your option.